valentedev/go_http_server/readme.md

 	go test -race -vet=off ./...
 ```

 To protect our server from receiving too many request from clients is a good idea to setup **rate limiting** control.
-This functionality is implemented as a `middleware` so we can appli it on all routes.
+This functionality is implemented as a `middleware` so we can apply it on all routes.